Know the Laws: North Dakota

 Some restraining orders are issued in criminal court and some are issued in civil court.

-A civil order that provides protection from harm by a family or household member, including someone you are dating and people in same sex relationships.
+A civil order that provides protection from harm by a family or household member, including someone you are dating.

 If you are not eligible for a protection order based on domestic violence, you may be able to get a disorderly conduct restraining order against the abuser, who can be an acquaintance, intimate partner, family member, etc.

-Your ND protective order can be enforceable in another state.
+Your North Dakota protection order can be enforceable in another state.

-If you are planning to move to ND or are going to be in ND for any reason, your protection or restraining order may be enforced.
+If you are planning to move to North Dakota or are going to be in ND for any reason, your protection or restraining order may be enforced.